-The decisions you make then could have repercussions for the rest of your life, and recently there have been some major changes to the choices you can make with your pensions.
+The decisions you make then could have repercussions for the rest of your life, and in recent years there have been some major changes to the retirement choices you can make with your pensions.

 This guide will help you understand the key issues and decisions that will affect your income after retirement.

 Retirement is something most of us look forward to − particularly on a Monday morning.
 However, those thoughts are often little more than a whimsical cocktail of not having to work and prolonged holidays.
 The reality could be rather different, particularly if your retirement date is some way off.

 For a start, retirement is now often not the sudden change from work to enforced idleness that it used to be.
 It has increasingly become a gradual process, with part-time work playing an important role.
 The latest data from the Office for National Statistics (ONS) show that 13.4% of men and 7.9% of women aged 65 and over are still in employment.